graphql/graphql-wg/rfcs/AbstractFilter/AbstractFilterArgumentSpec.md

-The `@limitTypes` directive may only appear on an argument to a field whose named return type is a connection type (that is to say, conforming to [the GraphQL Cursor Connections Specification's Connection Type](https://relay.dev/graphql/connections.htm#sec-Connection-Types)) over an abstract type, or to a field whose return type is a list, and the named return type is an abstract type.
+The `@limitTypes` directive may only appear on an argument to a field whose named return type is a connection type (that is to say, conforming to [the GraphQL Cursor Connections Specification's Connection Type](https://relay.dev/graphql/connections.htm#sec-Connection-Types)) over an abstract type, or to a field whose return type is a list and the named return type is an abstract type.

 ## Execution